Formal vs Informal

 Putting Formal and Informal Learning Together

 The most successful teams in any industry are those that put a focus on continual learning.
-While the debate of formal vs. informal education carries on, combining the two in your organization is a great way to take advantage of the benefits of both.
+While the debate of formal vs. informal education carries on, combining the two in your organization is a great way to take advantage of both benefits.
 In many cases, the strengths of one type of training can make up for the downsides of another.

 As long as your employees feel supported in their training, you will see the benefits of both informal and formal learning.